 After the Study

-A nuclear medicine bone scan has a low risk of side effects, but these can include injection discomfort, allergic reactions, and radiation exposure (extremely low).
+A nuclear medicine bone scan has a low risk of side effects, but these can include injection site discomfort, rarely allergic reactions, and radiation exposure.

 Allergic reactions